ipta/pulsar-clock-corrections/NOTES.md

 with a script run daily (?) to pull in new GBT/BIPM/etc. clock corrections in order to get steady version-controlled updates pulled in from various sources.

+I'd like to automate the updating but can't really until this runs on a stock PINT that can easily be pip installed.
+Currently I'm working off a PR that adds clock correction file writing.

 Reporting
 ---------